Principal minors of tree distance matrices: Quadratic optimization

 On the other hand, $D[S]$ is invertible by Lemma~\ref{lem:distance-sub-nonsingular}.
 Therefore, we have $ \boldu^* = \lambda (D[S]^{-1} \bone) $, so

 Thus the optimal objective value is $\displaystyle \lambda = \frac{\det D[S]}{\cof D[S]} . $ \end{proof}

-\begin{rmk} If we consider $G$ as a resistive electrical network, with each edge $e$ representing a resistor of resistance $\alpha_e$, then the optimal vector $\boldu^*$ has a physical interpretation as a current flow: it records the currents in the network when external current enters the network in the amount $(\deg(v) - 2)/2$ for each $v \in V \backslash S$, and exits from the nodes in $S$, and the network is grounded at all nodes in $S$.
+\begin{rmk} If we consider $G$ as a resistive electrical network, with each edge $e$ representing a resistor of resistance $\alpha_e$, then the optimal vector $\boldu^*$ has a physical interpretation as a current flow: it relates to the currents exiting from the nodes in $S$ when external current enters the network in the amount $(\deg(v) - 2)/2$ for each $v \in V \backslash S$, and the network is grounded at all nodes in $S$.
+To be more precise, the entry of $\boldu^*$ at some $s \in S$ is equal to $(2 - \deg(s)) / 2$, minus the current described above.

 Indeed, we give an explicit combinatorial expression for $\boldu^*$, up to a normalizing constant, in \eqref{eq:m-vector}.
-It is a classical result in network theory that this gives the current flow as described; see, for example, Tutte~\cite[Section VI.6]{tutte}. \end{rmk}
+It is a classical result in network theory that this relates to the current flow as described; see, for example, Tutte~\cite[Section VI.6]{tutte}.

+The vector in $\RR^V$ whose $v$-entry is $(2 - \deg(v))/2$ is called the {\em canonical measure} of the underlying tree by Chinburg--Rumely; see~\cite[Section 14]{baker-rumely}.
+We may consider $\boldu^*$ as an analogue of the {canonical measure} for the vertex subset $S$. \end{rmk}

-We note the following restatement of Proposition~\ref{prop:optimization}, viewing $\RR^S$ as a subspace of $\RR^V$ where coordinates indexed by $V \setminus S$ are set to zero. \begin{cor} If $D[S]$ is a principal submatrix of a distance matrix indexed by $S$, then
+We note the following restatement of Proposition~\ref{prop:optimization}, viewing $\RR^S$ as a subspace of $\RR^V$ where coordinates indexed by $V \setminus S$ are set to zero. \begin{cor} If $D$ is the distance matrix of a tree and $S \subset V$, then

 \end{cor}